Jodosoft/Libraries/README.md

 ### 4.4.
 Structures <br id="numerics-structures" />

 Numeric structures, such as vectors, are provided for use in mathematical applications.
 These structures are generic on number type, supporting any implementation of INumeric&lt;TSelf&gt; (see <a href="#numerics-framework-for-numbers">§4.3.
 Framework for numbers</a>).
-The table below sumarises the types available.
+The table below sumarises the available structs and accompanying utilities.

 <table>
   <tr>